totmicro/atlantis-yaml-generator/README.md

 ------------

 - Generate `atlantis.yaml` files with ease.
-- Automatically detect projects and workspaces based on your specified workflow.
+- Automatically detect projects and workspaces based on discovery mode rules.
 - Customize configurations such as automerge, parallel plan/apply, and more.
 - Flexible project inclusion and exclusion using regular expressions.
 - Create an Atlantis project by taking into account the files modified in the PR.
 This approach